Expat Forum - Posting Guidelines

 The moderator will ban or suspend your profile if it is found that:

-The moderators/administrators have the last word in any dispute and are responsible for interpreting the Posting Guidelines for cases not fully covered by them.
-If a member feels they have been unfairly denied service or has received unfair moderation, an appeal may be sent by email to [email protected].
-Each appeal will be reviewed by the all the moderators/administrators for any further decisions on the suspension or moderation.
+The administrator has the last word in any dispute and are responsible for interpreting the Posting Guidelines for cases not fully covered by them.
+If a member feels they have been unfairly denied service or has received unfair moderation, an appeal may be sent to us.
+Each appeal will be reviewed by the the administrator for any further decisions on the suspension or moderation.

 The moderators are users of the forum who are granted access to the posts and threads of all members for the purpose of moderating discussion and also keeping the forum clean (neutralizing spam and spambots, etc.).
 Moderators also answer users' concerns about the forum, general questions, as well as respond to specific complaints.
 They also can do anything to lend a helping hand to a user in need.
 Moderators themselves may have ranks: some may be given mod privileges over only a particular topic or section, while others (called 'global' or 'super') may be allowed access anywhere.
 Common privileges of moderators include: deleting, merging, moving, and splitting of posts and threads, locking, renaming, stickying of threads, banning, suspending, unsuspending, unbanning, warning the members, or adding, editing, removing the polls of threads.
 'Junior modding', 'backseat modding', or 'forum-copping' can refer to the behavior of ordinary users who take a moderator-like tone in criticizing other members.